GioLetti/meaRcPy/README.md

 A complete description of the meaRcPy model can be found in the paper [3]:
 **Decoding neuronal networks: A Reservoir Computing approach for predicting connectivity and functionality**

 In the **Simulation module** code to perform NEST simulation is provided.
-The**analysis module** contains the code of the MeaRcPy model and to run the analysis over the electrophysiological and simulated data.
+The **analysis module** contains the code of the MeaRcPy model and runs the analysis over the electrophysiological and simulated data.

 ### Ref:
 \